Hancock Regional Hospital Foundation Legacy Fund

 “I was so shocked.
 I wanted to cry,” Hall describes her reaction to the news that this fund had been established.
 “When someone tells you they believe in you, that really gives you the ability to believe in yourself and know that you’ve been doing something right.
 Even if you don’t know who that person is, that gives you a reason to want to help more people.”

 Marjorie A. Morelock and Donald H. Morelock Endowment Fund

-Marjorie and Donald established a fund to benefit Riley Hospital for children to help defray expenses related to the care of Indiana children born with cleft and craniofacial anomalies.
+Marjorie and Donald established a fund to benefit Riley Children’s Foundation.
+The fund supports families of Indiana children born with cleft and craniofacial anomalies to help defray expenses related to their care or to assist children with eyesight problems.